HaniAmmar/Qentem-Engine/README.md

 ## Introduction

 Qentem Engine is an independent and cross-platform library that uses a fast algorithm for nest-matching.
-It has a JSON parser, template rendering engine, and arithmetic and logic evaluation.
+It has a JSON parser, template rendering engine, and just-in-time arithmetic and logic evaluation.

+## Features

+-   Header only and self-contained; no external libraries like the STL is needed.
+-   Uses SSE2, AVX2, and AVX512BW when available gain higher performance.
+-   Supports UTF-8.
+Also, UTF-16, UTF-32 surrogates.

 ## Requirements